simsimsword2/HiredKnight/usabilitytest.md

 Test user comment:\
 "Everything was clear and it was easy to navigate.
 As soon as colors and a more detailed design is made it will be even easier."

+### Third Testrun

+Test user:  Lea Jonas & Nick Kreuzen\
+Test date:  15.07.2021\
+Observation:\
+The test users were able to find all the buttons they needed to press with ease.
+One little hiccup occurred when they tried to use the arrow-button to the left instead of the one to the right because it was closer to the text "Armor".

+Test user comment:\
+"The structure of the wibsite is intuitive"

 # Usability Test 2

 This Test is not optimal for testing because the user is more or less guided through the test completely.
 It tells the user exactly what to to and that is a kind of influence.